zukon/AutoBouquetsMaker/AutoBouquetsMaker/custom/README.txt

 will be shown in the ABM log.

 Changing 'channel numbers'.
-If you wants your own numbering, edit the lcn numbers. lcn numbers should be in order to avoid errors!!
+If you want your own numbering, edit the lcn numbers. lcn numbers should be in order to avoid errors!!
 <custom>
 	<include>no</include>
 	<lcnlist>